Run All Night (film): Plot

 Haunted by his past, ex-Irish Mob hitman Jimmy "The Gravedigger" Conlon has become an angry drunk.
 His son Michael 'Mike' Conlon, a chauffeur and retired professional boxer who mentors at-risk kids at the local gym, is disgusted by his father's actions and refuses to call him "Dad" or involve him in the lives of his daughters.

 Jimmy's old boss and closest friend, Shawn Maguire, rejects an offer to allow the sale of Albanian heroin in his territory.
 The Albanians demand that Danny, Shawn's son, who took a large fee to arrange the deal, return their money now.
 Mike drives the two Albanian creditors to Danny's house.
 But Danny and his friend double cross and shoot the Albanians, one of whom is shot dead by Danny outside.
 This is witnessed by Mike and his mentee boxer, Legs, who captures the shooting on his phone.
 Danny spots Mike and attempts to kill him but he escapes.
 Danny does not notice Legs.

-Jimmy requests Mike, at Shawn's behest, not to expose Danny but Mike refuses.
+Jimmy requests Mike, at Shawn's behest, to not expose Danny and leaves to negotiate with Shawn.
 As he is leaving, Jimmy spots Danny's car and goes inside to find him about to shoot Mike.
 Jimmy shoots Danny then calls Shawn to inform him of his son's death.
 Shawn sends two corrupt NYPD officers to pick up Mike and kill him, but Jimmy rescues him and shoots one of the corrupt cops before taking Mike to his family.
 Before they can get on the subway, Jimmy and Frank fight in a washroom until Jimmy strangles Frank with a towel.

 Jimmy meets Shawn and tells him that it was Danny who was about to kill Mike, and that he might have to speak to the NYPD about his criminal past.
 Shawn says that the cops care nothing for Jimmy's information, and tells Jimmy he will kill Mike and his family in revenge, then let Jimmy die.